ToucanProtocol/toucan-sdk/README.md

 const tco2 = await toucan.fetchTCO2TokenByFullSymbol("TCO2-VCS-1718-2013");
 ```

-The result will look like so:
+The result will look like this:

 ```json
 {